-The AutoStore operation is a unique feature of nvSRAM which automatically stores the SRAM data to QuantumTrap cells during power-down.
-This STORE makes use of an external capacitor (VCAP) and enables the device to safely STORE the data in the nonvolatile memory when power goes down.
+The AutoStore operation is a unique feature of nvSRAM, which automatically stores the SRAM data to QuantumTrap during power-down.
+This STORE makes use of an external capacitor (V{CAP}) and enables the device to safely STORE the data in the nonvolatile memory when power goes down.

-During normal operation, the device draws current from $V{CC}$ to charge the capacitor connected to the $V{CAP}$ pin.
-When the voltage on the $V{CC}$ pin drops below $V{SWITCH}$ during power-down, the device inhibits all memory accesses to nvSRAM and automatically performs a conditional STORE operation using the charge from the $V{CAP}$ capacitor.
-The AutoStore operation is not initiated if no write cycle was performed since the last RECALL.
+During normal operation, the device draws current from V{CC} to charge the capacitor connected to the V{CAP} pin.
+When the voltage on the V{CC} pin drops below V{SWITCH} during power-down, the device inhibits all memory accesses to nvSRAM and automatically performs a conditional STORE operation using the charge from the V{CAP} capacitor.
+The AutoStore operation is not initiated if no write cycle has been performed since the last RECALL.

-Note If a capacitor is not connected to $V{CAP}$ pin, AutoStore must be disabled by issuing the AutoStore Disable instruction specified in AutoStore Disable (ASDISB) Instruction on page 14.
-If AutoStore is enabled without a capacitor on the $V{CAP}$ pin, the device attempts an AutoStore operation without sufficient charge to complete the STORE.
-This corrupts the data stored in the nvSRAM and Status Register.
+Note If a capacitor is not connected to V{CAP} pin, AutoStore must be disabled by issuing the AutoStore Disable instruction specified in AutoStore Disable (ASDISB) instruction on page 14.
+If AutoStore is enabled without a capacitor on the V{CAP} pin, the device attempts an AutoStore operation without sufficient charge to complete the STORE.
+This corrupts the data stored in the nvSRAM and Status register.
 To resume normal functionality, the WRSR instruction must be issued to update the nonvolatile bits BP0, BP1 and WPEN in the Status Register.

-Figure 3 shows the proper connection of the storage capacitor $(V{CAP})$ for AutoStore operation.

-Refer to DC Electrical Characteristics on page 16 for the size of the $V{\text{CAP}}$
+Figure 3 shows the proper connection of the storage capacitor (V{CAP}) for AutoStore operation.
+See DC Electrical Characteristics on page 15 for the size of the V{CAP}

-Note CY14B512Q1 does not support AutoStore operation.
+Note CY14B101Q1 does not support AutoStore operation.
 The user must perform Software STORE operation by using the SPI STORE instruction to secure the data.